ncholasb/weather-api/README.md

 # weather-api
 A API result from OpenWeatherMap that show the weather based in city typed in form.

-Typing de city and the country:
+Typing the city and the country:
 ![Captura de tela de 2021-09-07 12-00-58](https://user-images.githubusercontent.com/57227204/132367570-3b0b0797-766c-427a-8b63-6386babb7596.png)

 The result will be like this example: